jamesmills/laravel-timezone/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Treeware
+## License

-You're free to use this package, but if it makes it to your production environment you are required to buy the world a tree.
+This package is 100% free and open-source, under the MIT license.
+Use it however you want.

-It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
-If you contribute to my forest you’ll be creating employment for local families and restoring wildlife habitats.
+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/jamesmills/laravel-timezone) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

-You can buy trees at for my forest here [offset.earth/treeware](https://offset.earth/treeware?gift-trees)

-Read more about Treeware at [treeware.earth](http://treeware.earth?utm_referrer=github_licence_link)

 ## Issues